keyboard_arrow_up

 Drop-in Style I/O Segmented Tooling

-Six- or eight-segment dies and fingers in a housing, a self-contained barrel, which can be quickly and simply dropped into or removed from a machine to provide a quick changeover to another tool set.
-The dies are close on the outside of the tube, and the fingers are open on the inside of the tube.
+A self-contained barrel system featuring six- or eight-segment dies and fingers.
+These can be easily dropped into or removed from a machine for a quick tool change.
+The dies close on the outside of the tube, while the fingers remain open on the inside.

 “E” Style Tooling

-Ram forming tooling that consists of clamping dies and ram tools.
-The clamping dies are used to hold the tube during the forming cycle.
+A ram forming tooling system composed of clamping dies and ram tools.
+The clamping dies secure the tube in place during the forming cycle.

 Elongation